 In order to understand yourself--what you like, what your skills and abilities are, where your values lie—consider assessments and inventories which can help define those ideas.
-College major assessments can be a valuable tool in building knowledge around who you are, what you’re good at, what you like to do.
+Career assessments can be a valuable tool in building knowledge around who you are, what you’re good at, what you like to do.

 The more you understand yourself and how your strengths, skills, values and talents play out in the career world, the more educated, and most likely positive, decisions you can make.
-Ultimately, this can save time and money—by picking the right level and mode of education, focusing on coursework and training which fits you and what you’d ultimately like to do, and reducing the amount of change or wasted time spent on indecision.
+Ultimately, this can save time and money—by picking the right level and mode of education that fits you and what you’d ultimately like to do and reducing the amount of change or wasted time spent on indecision.
 Career assessments are great tools for starting to build that framework of understanding.

 For a middle or high school student, assessments can give you a better idea of what the options are to explore and how to find a college that will give you the best experience for you and the program you’re seeking.

 For students in college, they can identify possible majors, narrow down what types of occupations exist which use those skills and help you figure out how your skills, values and wants combine to find the best work environment for you.

 For anyone out of school, whether recently or after a period of time in a career, assessments can help fine tune our understanding of skills and abilities, refocus those skills on a new path, and help people understand how their ways of working and viewing the world interact with others to be most productive on a team or in a specific environment.